mogotest/mogotest-jenkins-plugin/README.md

 Usage
 -----

 There is no global configuration for the plugin.
-All its configuration is done per-job and is available as a post-build action.
+Its entire configuration is done per-job and is available as a post-build action.